No-bake sugar cookie truffles made with only 4 ingredients! An easy and delicious treat for the holidays that is super easy to make.

 - Place the cookies in a blender or food processor and blend until they have turned into fine crumbs.

 - Add in the cream cheese and vanilla and pulse until it has combined.
+It the mixture is to firm, you can add in an extra ounce.

 - Line a baking sheet with parchment or freezer paper.
 Using a small cookie scoop or Tablespoon, scoop out the dough and roll into balls.
 Then place onto the baking sheet.
 Freeze for about 20 minutes, or until firm.